-Co-ops historically accounted for 80-90% of NYC’s condo supply during the 1970s and 1980s rental conversion boom.
-Due to the influx of new condo construction in recent years, the number of condos as a percentage of the available NYC housing supply has been increasing.
+Co-ops historically accounted for 80% to 90% of NYC’s new apartment supply during the 1970s and 1980s rental conversion boom.
+However, the percentage of condos has been increasing due to the influx of new condo construction in recent years.

-Condos in NYC are 10-40% more expensive than comparable co-op apartments.
-Condos are more expensive because there are fewer condos than co-ops (meaning less supply) and condos are investor friendly (meaning more demand).
+Condos in NYC are 10% to 40% more expensive than comparable co-op apartments.
+Condos are more expensive because there are fewer condos than co-ops (meaning less supply), and condos are investor friendly (meaning more demand).

-Furthermore, buyer closing costs for condos are approximately 2.5% higher than for comparable co-op apartments.
+Furthermore, buyer closing costs for condos are approximately 2% higher than for co-ops.
 Buyer closing costs are higher for condos because of Title Insurance and the Mortgage Recording Tax.
 These two closing costs only apply to ‘real property’ which means that they only apply to condos and houses (not coops).

-Seller closing costs for condos are 1-2% lower for co-ops.
+Seller closing costs for condos are 1% to 2% lower for co-ops.
 This is because most co-op buildings charge sellers an additional closing cost called a flip tax.

-Mortgage lenders will require that you purchase Title Insurance if you are buying a condo apartment.
-The average cost of Title Insurance in NYC as of 2018 is 0.4% to 0.5% of the purchase price.
-For a $1m apartment, that would mean your Title Insurance closing-cost bill is approximately $5,000.
+Mortgage lenders require that condo buyers purchase a Title Insurance policy.
+The average cost of Title Insurance in NYC as of 2019 is 0.4% to 0.5% of the purchase price.
+For a $1m apartment, that would equate to a Title Insurance closing cost bill of approximately $4,000 to $5,000.

 Title Insurance is not required for co-ops since they do not have physical titles.
 If you are buying a co-op apartment, your attorney may conduct a lien search instead.
 The combined cost of Title Insurance and the Mortgage Recording Tax for a $1m condo (with 80% financing) amounts to approximately $20,000 in extra closing costs compared to what you’d have to pay when buying a co-op apartment.

-Whether you are selling a condo, co-op or brownstone in NYC, you can easily reduce or eliminate the largest seller closing cost in NYC: The average 6% broker commission.
+Whether you are selling a condo, co-op or brownstone in NYC, you can easily reduce or eliminate the average 6% broker commission.

-The most common co-op sublet policy in NYC permits submitting 2 out of every 5 years after you’ve resided in the apartment for an initial occupancy period of 1-2 years.
-In more extreme cases, a co-op may restrict the maximum amount of subletting during the lifetime of ownership to 1-3 years.
+The most common co-op sublet policy in NYC permits submitting 2 out of every 5 years after the purchaser has resided in the apartment for an initial occupancy period of 1 to 2 years.
+In more extreme cases, a co-op may restrict the maximum amount of subletting during the lifetime of ownership to 1 to 3 years.

 A typical Manhattan co-op requires applicants to have a debt-to-income ratio of no more than 25% as well as post-closing liquidity of at least 2 years.
-D/I ratio is the percentage of your income which goes towards your monthly co-op maintenance and mortgage payment.
-Post-closing liquidity is how much in liquid assets you have after closing on the apartment.
+There are more flexible co-ops in Manhattan, but it’s more common to see looser buyer financial requirements in Brooklyn and Queens.

 Condos, on the other hand, have a much less rigorous application process which only rarely results in a rejection from the board.
-A condo may reject a purchaser by utilizing a right of first refusal, however this would require the condo itself to purchase the unit at the same terms being proposed between the prospective buyer and seller.
+A condo may only reject a purchaser by utilizing its right of first refusal, however this requires the condo itself to purchase the unit at the same terms being proposed between the prospective buyer and seller.